IBM-Bluemix-Docs/mobilepush/push_step_2.md

 ## For Android and Chrome Apps & Extensions
 {: #push_step_2_Android}

-Ensure that you have gone through [Obtain your notification provider credentials](/docs/services/mobilepush?topic=mobile-pushnotification-push_step_1) to setup the FCM project and obtain your credentials.
+Ensure that you have gone through [Obtain your notification provider credentials](/docs/services/mobilepush?topic=mobile-pushnotification-push_step_1) to set up the FCM project and obtain your credentials.

 To configure FCM credentials for Android applications and Google Chrome Apps & Extensions, complete the following steps:

-1. Open your IBM Cloud catalog and then click the {{site.data.keyword.mobilepushfull}} service instance you have created.
+1. Open your IBM Cloud catalog and then click the {{site.data.keyword.mobilepushfull}} service instance that you have created.
 1. Click **Manage** > **Configure**.
 1. Choose either of the following options:
    - For Android: Select **Mobile** and then update the FCM Push Credentials tab with the Sender ID/Project number and API Key.